CSR-in-Action Welcomes Bolaji Sanyaolu as New COO to Drive Business Transformation and Growth

-Bolaji holds a master’s degree in Business Administration with a specialisation in Human Resources Management from the University of Lagos.
+Bolaji holds a master’s degree in Business Administration with a specialisation in Human Resources Management from Lagos State University.
 Her academic background, coupled with her practical experience, equips her with the skills necessary to lead CSR-in-Action towards achieving its strategic goals.

 “We are very thrilled to welcome Bolaji Sanyaolu to the CSR-in-Action team,” said Bekeme Olowola, Chief Executive of CSR-in-Action.
 “Her extensive experience and proven track record in ESG, CSR, HR, and communications will be instrumental in driving our mission forward.
 Bolaji’s leadership will not only bring efficiency but also foster symbiotic growth for all our stakeholders.”

-Under Bolaji’s leadership, CSR-in-Action is poised to further solidify its position as a reputable name in organisational development, corporate governance, and sustainability management.
+With the support of Bolaji’s leadership, CSR-in-Action Group is poised to further solidify its position as a reputable name in organisational development, corporate governance, and sustainability management.
 We look forward to the innovative strategies and initiatives she will bring to our organisation.

+Bolaji asserts: “I am really excited to join CSR-in-Action.
+It is a privilege to contribute to a team which has been committed to and excelled at providing innovative ideas and solutions to businesses in the areas of CSR and sustainability management for over a decade.
+I am eager to utilise my experience to drive progress, improve operational effectiveness, and guide the company towards new achievements.
+Together, we will persist in delivering exceptional value to our clients and stakeholders.”

 Comments are closed.